bigbridge-nl/product-import/README.md

         $log .= $e->getMessage();
     }

+The following code pieces are extensions on this basic code.

+## Global scope and store view scope

+Many attributes (eav attributes) can be specified both on a global level and on a store view level.

+An attribute that is specified globally will be used on all store view levels, unless it is overridden by a store view value.

+The library makes this distinction explicit with these constructs:

+    $product->global()->setName();
+    $product->storeView('store_fr')->setName();

+Where storeView accepts a store view code.

+In the code below I will give examples using global() and storeView().
+When I do, remember that both levels are available to you at all times.

+## EAV attributes

+You can set any attribute by calling a setter, like this

+    $product->global()->setWeight('1.21');

+and set a custom attribute like this

+    $product->storeView('nl')->setCustomAttribute('door_count', '3');

+## Errors

+The library detects problems in the input in its id-resolution and validation phrases.
+When it does, it adds descriptive error messages to the product this is processed.

+A product that one or more errors is not imported.
+Errors can be inspected via a custom callback function you can provide.

+    $config->resultCallback[] = function(Product $product)) {
+        $errors = $product->getErrors();
+    }

 ### Categories

 Categories are imported by paths of category-names, like this "Doors/Wooden Doors/Specials".
 Separate category names with "/".